Marta Feuchtwanger: Widowhood

 After Lion Feuchtwanger's death it fell to Marta Feuchtwanger, as his sole named heir, to decide how best to preserve his legacy.
 Hilde Waldo, her husband's secretary at the time of his death, worked with her on administering Lion's estate.
 Over the next year, with the help of the Germanistics scholar Harold von Hofe, she transferred the house, together with the 30,000 volumes by now contained in Lion Feuchtwanger's (third) personal library, to the University of Southern California.
 Marta received in return the right to occupy the house for the rest of her life.
 She was also employed as curator, receiving a small salary in recognition of her curatorial duties.
 But the university took over responsibility the costs of insurance and maintenance.

 During nearly thirty years as a widow, Marta Feuchtwanger nurtured her husband's memory, becoming a significant figure in public life in the process.
-She provided guided tours round he house the Feuchtwangers had shared and became a regular guest at parties and official functions in the Los Angeles area.
+She provided guided tours round the house the Feuchtwangers had shared and became a regular guest at parties and official functions in the Los Angeles area.
 As a high-profile escapee from the Nazi nightmare, well connected to many literary and scholarly celebrities whose moves to Los Angeles had mirrored her own, she became an influential part of the Los Angeles cultural scene.
 In 1964 or 1966 she was honoured by the West German president with the National Order of Merit ("Großes Bundesverdienstkreuz").